The Basics of Bathroom Remodeling and What You Need to Know

-It’s time for a remodel!
+It’s time for a bathroom renovation!
 Whether you’re looking to rocket the functionality or aesthetics, there are basic things that every renovation needs to factor in.
-The typical bathroom remodel averages $9,258.
+The typical bathroom remodel averages $10,688.
 Classy remodel or functional update, it’s important to make every dollar count and to get the biggest bang for your buck.
 So whether you’re looking for quality granite or mock-marble acrylic, consider these bathroom basics.

 If your toilet is in good shape and you’re pleased with its appearance, then you can save yourself the costs of buying and installing a replacement.
 However, if your remodel requires the toilet to be taken out of the floor, then your best bet is to get a new one.
 Because toilet sealing hardens over time, pulling it out will often cause the tank to separate from the bowl.
 Plumbers can address this with a rebuild, but the same check you’ll write for repairs could be written for a new toilet.
 You’re already spending the money, so why not get something new with updated aesthetics and efficiency?